Session Descriptions

 Modality: On-site

 The Birds of a Feather session is a new offering for the Teaching and Learning Conference.
 This session provides time in the conference program for participants to gather and discuss a specific topic of shared interest with their colleagues.
-This free-form hour of conversation is designed to foster network creation among participants as they explore ideas together.
+These conversations are designed to foster network creation among participants as they explore ideas together.

 Memorial community partners will facilitate conversations at their respective tables.
 During the session, signs on each table will denote the topic, and the facilitator will have prepared questions or ideas to help foster conversation with others at the table.
 Participants are also welcome to come with questions of their own.
 Additional tables will also be available for conference participants to start spontaneous Birds of a Feather conversations.